9 Common Parlor Palm Problems (And How to Fix Them)

 If you notice this happening to your parlor palm, it is important to move it to a darker spot or corner where the sun is indirect instead of directly onto the foliage.

-The foliage that is burnt, should be removed and pruned from your parlor palm to encourage new, healthy green growth.
+The burnt foliage should be removed and pruned from your parlor palm to encourage new, healthy green growth.
 When you trim the burnt leaves, your plant will no longer send nutrients and energy to the impaired areas, so new leaves can grow.

 The new growth should be a rich dark green.
 When you see the dark green foliage on your parlor palm, you know it is in the right place and not getting burnt.